Quantile Spectral Analysis for Locally Stationary Time Series

 \section{Simulations and an empirical study}

 \theequation{4.\arabic{equation}} One important practical aspect of the estimation of a quantile spectral density is the choice of a local window length $n$ and a smoothing parameter $B_n$.
-In Section~\ref{sec:asyth} and Theorem~\ref{thm:asymain}, we derive the asymptotic distribution of the estimator, which allows to derive an expression for the smoothing parameters that minimizes the asymptotic mean squared error (see Remark \ref{rem:bw} for additional details).
-Those expressions, of course, cannot be readily used in practice, since they depend on the true, unknown time-varying copula spectral densities and their derivatives.
-Estimating such derivatives is more difficult than estimating the original spectral density, and a plug-in approach to bandwidth selection therefore seems difficult to implement.
+In Section~\ref{sec:asyth} and Theorem~\ref{thm:asymain}, we derive the asymptotic distribution of the estimator, which allows to derive an expression for the smoothing parameters that minimizes the asymptotic mean squared error (see Remark~\ref{rem:bw} for additional details).
+Those expressions, of course, cannot be readily used in practice, since they depend on the actual time-varying copula spectral densities and their derivatives, which are unknown.
+Estimating such derivatives is even more difficult than estimating the original spectral density, and a plug-in approach to bandwidth selection therefore seems difficult to implement.
 For the estimation of local $L^2$-spectra, an interesting alternative has been proposed by \cite{craomb2002}.
-Unfortunately, that approach relies on wavelets instead of local windows for performing the localization in time; whether it can be implemented here is not clear.
-For the implementation of our methodology, we propose a combination of different local window lengths and bandwidth parameters, with a local window length of at least $n = 512$ to ensure reasonable estimates of quantile spectra for 'extreme' quantiles.
+Unfortunately, that approach relies on wavelets instead of local windows for localization in time; whether it can be implemented here is not clear.
+For the implementation of our methodology, we propose to study different local window lengths and bandwidth parameters and in the simulation study we illustrate the performance of the estimators for different window lengths.